Namaswi24/CryptoKnights/README.md

   Korubilli Vaishnavi         -    mc230041016 <br>
   Mullapudi Namaswi           -    mc230041023 <br>

- ✦ <h3>Note : </h3> Our code handles the Bonus question also. <br>
+ <h3> ✦ Note :  Our code handles the Bonus question also. </h3>

-Through this code we implemented  a peer-to-peer chat program in Python  that enables simultaneous sending and receiving messages simultaneously, supports multiple peers, and allows users to query and retrieve the list of peers from which it had received messages.
+Through this code we implemented  a peer-to-peer chat program in Python  that enables simultaneous sending and receiving messages, supports multiple peers, and allows users to query and retrieve the list of peers from which it had received messages.
 Multiple instances of the code can be run in seperate terminal environments to form a peer to peer chat network.

-✦<h3>Concepts Involved: </h3>
+<h3>✦ Concepts Involved: </h3>
   1. Peer-to-Peer Networking <br>
   2. Socket Programming <br>
   3. Multithreading <br>